craft-ai/craft-ai-starterkit-artik-cloud/README.md

 ## Architecture ##

 ### Overall integration ###
 The integration of **craft ai** in **ARTIK Cloud** makes heavy use of the **ARTIK Cloud** rule engine.
 The idea is to have a custom-made virtual **ARTIK Cloud** device that will be the intermediate between the other devices and **craft ai**.
 Using **ARTIK Cloud** rules, this virtual device will be notified whenever the state of a physical device (here, the light bulb and the camera) has changed.
 Through a [websocket](https://developer.artik.cloud/documentation/api-reference/websockets-api.html), the application will listen to any action sent to this virtual device, redirecting them to a [**craft ai** agent](https://beta.craft.ai/doc#3---create-an-agent) as [context operations](https://beta.craft.ai/doc#4---add-context-operations).
-This agent will then update its decision tree according to the new context operations received, decision tree that will be used by the application to know what should be the state of the light.
+This agent will then update its decision tree according to the new context operations received, decision tree that will be used by the application to predict what should be the state of the light.
 The virtual device on **ARTIK Cloud** will be updated with the predicted state of the light, which will in turn trigger an action on the light (still using **ARTIK Cloud** rules), applying the predicted settings.

 ![Integration architecture](img/craftai_ARTIK_integration.jpg)

-### application architecture ###
+### Application architecture ###

 The application can be broken down into 3 modules:
 - the `server` module which will handle the authentication with **ARTIK Cloud** and retrieve an application token; this module is the entry point of the application